California Smog Check Program Laws & Regulations

 The components will normally be listed in abbreviated form.
 Please use the abbreviations below and your vehicle's emissions label to learn about your car's required smog components.

 Missing Label: Your vehicle will NOT fail the smog inspection if the Emissions Label is missing.
-Many vehicles have had there hood's replaced and as a result may have lost their original Emissions Label.
+A vehicle may have had its hood replaced and as a result may have lost its original emissions label.

-To help with your inspection at home, select a component link from the top right side of this page to see it's image and description.
-Note that these images may not pertain to your particular vehicle.
-They should however give you a rough idea of what the component/s in question should look similar to and where to find them.
+To help with your inspection at home select a component link from the top right side of this page to see it's image and description.

 Which Type Should I Choose?